AhmetFurkanDEMIR/Recording/index.md

 ## Recorder's features

-* Screen recording at 30 or 60 FPS.
+* Screen recording at 30 or 60 FPS (.mp4).

 * Combining Screen and Camera recording.

 * Possibility to delay the start of recording up to 180 seconds.

 * Instantly save the recording wherever you want.

+## Shortcomings, Features planned to be added later

+* Adding the sound of the computer and microphone to the screen recording.

+* Display of the mouse cursor in the video.

+* Adding other video codecs.

+* Ability to record screens in different formats (.avi3, .mpeg, etc.).

-## Technologies I use
+## Technologies we use

 This application was written in Python 3.7.